 [466]Records and evidence should be retained as described in section 2.5 of ISPM 27 (Diagnostic protocols for regulated pests).

-[467]In cases where other contracting parties may be affected by the results of the diagnosis, in particular in cases of non-compliance (ISPM 13 (Guidelines for the notification of non-compliance and emergency action)) and where ‘Ca. L. asiaticus’, ‘Ca. L. africanus’ or ‘Ca. L. americanus’ is found in an area for the first time, the following records and evidence and additional material should be kept for at least one year in a manner that ensures traceability:
+[467]In cases where other contracting parties may be affected by the results of the diagnosis, in particular in cases of non-compliance (ISPM 13 Guidelines for the notification of non-compliance and emergency action) and where CLas, CLaf or CLam is found in an area for the first time, the following records and evidence and additional material should be kept for at least one year in a manner that ensures traceability:

 [468]The original sample should be kept frozen at −80 °C, or freeze-dried, or dried over calcium chloride and kept at 4 °C.